Spring 2026 Impact Competition

 • An outline of your budget and how you plan to utilize the seed money (up to $10,000)

 This case competition consists of 2 rounds.
 The 1st round is a one-page PDF Executive Summary submission.
 (Check out an example of an executive summary here).
 Only one submission per team is needed.
-Submissions will be reviewed by a panel of judges, ranked, and the top teams will advance.
-1st Round submissions are due Monday, February 27th by 6pm using this link.
+Submissions will be reviewed by a panel of judges, ranked, and the top teams will advance to the finals.
+1st Round submissions are due Friday, March 6 at midnight and you can submit your application here.

-The top teams will be notified via email by Tuesday, February 28th and invited to participate in the final round.
-The team captain should reply to the email and indicate the team’s acceptance to the final round by Wednesday, March 1st at 5pm.
+The top teams will be notified via email by Thursday, March 12 and invited to participate in the final round.
+The team captain should reply to the email and indicate the team’s acceptance to the final round.

 Final Presentation Directions